 Riders are secured with simple, flip down lapbars.
 Orbiter has a top speed of 21 RPM for the center sweeps and 26 RPM for the satellites.
 The speed of the satellites are dependent on the speed of the center hub and cannot rotate independently.

-A ride on Orbiter largely depends on how fast the operator is allowed to go.
-Some may run at a modest speed to effectively make it a family ride while others whip riders around at a furious pace.
+A ride on Orbiter largely depends on how fast the ride is set to go.
+Some may be set to run at a slower speed to effectively make it a family ride while others are run near or at its top speed, making it a thrill ride through and through.
 On the latter you tend to get a feeling of your face being pushed back as the cars dive under the arms.
 Despite riders being sideways for most of the ride, you don’t really slide around the seat thanks to the G-force.

 Orbiter is offered in three names: Orbiter, Predator, and Typhoon.
 While Orbiters are mostly found at carnivals, there are permanent park models such as Flying Machine at Busch Gardens Williamsburg and Honker Dinger Derby at Sesame Place.